erichseamon/RFclimatePaper/data/README.md

 - /states.
 State shapefiles used in all appendices.

 - /wheat_prices.
 Annual wheat prices used in Appendix C.

-- /CPI.
-Consumer pricing indexing data used in Appendix A.

 - /wheatproduction.
 NASS wheat production data, used in Appendix A.